Glasgow to Cape Wrath in 3 easy stages!

 Day 5, Wednesday 2nd June 2004: Kintail Lodge (Glen Shiel) to Strathcarron Hotel

-We left the Kintail Lodge at 9am heading for Kililan and then on to the Strathcarron Hotel.
-Just rolling hills, nothing major to climb, lots of up and down, but it stayed dry all day and was quite warm when the sun came out.
+We left the Kintail Lodge at 9am heading for Morvich, Dorusduain Wood, Bealach Con, Coille Righ bridge over River Elchaig, Killilan, Nonach Lodge, Glen Ling as far as Poul-an-tarie, then north to the track to Strathan just west of Loch na Droighinn, on to Attadale and then along the main road on to the Strathcarron Hotel.
+Quite a bit of navigating to do to keep us on track but just rolling hills, nothing major to climb, lots of up and down, but it stayed dry all day and was quite warm when the sun came out.

 Walk: 20 miles, 1235 metres of ascent, 9h 55m

 The Strathcarron Hotel was a real dump.
-The owners were clearly hard up and unable to spend money on the place even though it desperately needs repairs, including a new flat roof.
-They were also short of food and only served residents.
-We left at 9.25am and headed across to the road up the glen to Achnasheen.
-We turned off at Coulags for Maol Chinn-Dearg, in the rain as usual.
+The owners were clearly hard up and unable to spend money on the place even though it desperately needs repairs, including a new flat roof over part of the bar area which was leaking.
+They were also short of food and only served residents (their chef had an afternoon off a few weeks earlier and hadn’t returned yet!).
+We left at 9.25am and headed along the road to the A896 and then up the glen in the direction of Achnasheen.
+We turned off at Coulags and headed North then west to the Bealach a’ Choire Ghairbh and then north again to Maol Chinn-Dearg, in the rain as usual.
 We went up the mountain but saw nothing as the clouds were down.
-We decided to come down he short way using a steep gully / chimney on the west side.
-This quickly let us join up with the track to Torridon.
+Instead of retracing our steps to the Bealach to rejoin the main track we decided to come down the short way using a steep gully / chimney on the west side.
+This quickly let us join up with the main track north via Cadh’ an Sgadain to Annat in Torridon.
 It brightened up in the afternoon and we had good views.
 We reached the Ben Damph Lodge at 5.05pm.
+The good news was that the Lodge had Real Ale, the bad news was that they had no way to get it from the cellar to the bar as they had run out of gas.
+We tried to get them to fetch beer in bulk in jugs or buckets directly from the barrel but they politely refused!

 Walk: 13 miles, 935 metres of ascent, 7h 40m; Maol Chean Dearg (933m, Munro)

-Day 7, Friday 4th June 2004: Torridon Waterfall Car Park to Kinlochewe Hotel via Beinn Eighe Ridge
+Day 7, Friday 4th June 2004: Ben Damph Lodge to Kinlochewe Hotel via Beinn Eighe Ridge

-It was going to be a big day (in bad weather) and we were unable to have a really early breakfast so we accepted an offer of a lift from Rik to save a few miles of road walking.
-He dropped us off in the waterfall car park in Torridon and we started off at 9.05am in steady rain up Coire Mhic Nobuil, which runs between the Munros Beinn Alligin and Liathach.
+It was going to be a big day (in bad weather) and we were unable to have a really early breakfast.
+We started off at 9.05am in steady rain to the track to Coire Mhic Nobuil, which runs between the Munros Beinn Alligin and Liathach.
 It took us 3 hours to walk around the back of Liathach to Coire Mhic Fhearchair of Beinn Eighe, an impressive corrie with a triple buttress at the head, which I have visited before and still haven’t seen on a good day.
-We were on top of one of the Beinn Eighe Munro’s of Ruadh Stac Mor at 1pm, in the clouds and the rain had now turned to sleet and snow.
+There’s a rough track on the east side of the buttresses to the ridge and at the top of this we turned left and headed for the main summit.
+We were on the top of Beinn Eighe’s first Munro, Ruadh Stac Mor, at 1pm, in the clouds and the rain had now turned to sleet and snow.
 Oh Joy!
-Needless to say it was cold and I wore 4 layers all day plus hat and gloves.
+Needless to say it was cold and I wore 4 layers all day plus hat and gloves, that’s June in Scotland for you!
 Next we walked along the impressive narrow rocky ridge to Spidean Coire nan Clach, the other Munro on Beinne Eighe and the rain stopped around 2.30pm but the clouds stayed down on the tops.
-The ridge was followed to Sgurr Ban and then to Sgurr nan Fhir Duibhe and down the southeast ridge (not the Black Carls one) into Coire Domhain to join a track down the Allt a Chuirn to the road into Kinlochewe.
+The ridge was followed to Sgurr Ban and then to Sgurr nan Fhir Duibhe and down the southeast ridge (not the Black Carls one) then over a high deer fence and into Coire Domhain to join a track down the Allt a Chuirn to the road into Kinlochewe.
 We reached the Kinlochewe Hotel just a few minutes later at 6.25pm where we were given a scruffy room on the ground floor (they were refurbishing but hadn’t reached this bit yet).
 The owners made us feel very welcome and they were very friendly and helpful.
 Food was good too and we drank the Skye Red Cuillin all evening.
-Definitely one to go back to.
+Definitely one to go back to when it’s finished.

 Walk: 14 miles, 1400 metres of ascent, 9h 20m; Beinn Eighe – Ruadh Stac Mor (1010m, Munro) + Spidean Coire nan Clach, (993m, Munro) + Sgurr Ban (970m) + Sgurr nan Fhir Duibhe (963m)

 After a good cooked breakfast we were off at 9.11am in the dry, which made a pleasant change.
 Unfortunately, it didn’t last and it was raining from 10.45am for the rest of the day.
-We had a choice of routes for this day (as we had for most days!) but I had already done the 4 Munros in Fisherfield Forest on the obvious ridge line so I chose to take us parallel over the corbett Creag Rainich.
+We had a choice of routes for this day (as we had for most days!) but I had already done the 4 Munros in Fisherfield Forest on the obvious ridge line so I chose to take us parallel over the Corbett Creag Rainich.
+We left Kinlochewe for Incheril, the Heights of Kinlochewe, Gleann na Muice to a track east of Meallan Odhar and on to Bealach Ban then north to Bealach na Croise, down on the east side of the Allt Cul Doireachan then up the broad, rough slope of Creag Rainich.
 There were no tracks for most of the day once away from the Munro trails and the Bealach na Croise.
-Surprisingly we met a lone woman walker on the top in heavy rain and thick cloud so it looked like she just appeared from nowhere.
-We left using the northeast ridge then north across a boggy plateau, passing near Lochan Fada, to avoid potentially difficult river crossings, the one at Shenavall is notorious in wet weather for example.
+Surprisingly we met a lone woman walker on the top of Creag Rainich in heavy rain and thick cloud so it looked like she just appeared from nowhere.
+We left using the northeast ridge then north across a boggy plateau, passing south then west of Lochan Fada heading for the main track from Dundonnel, to avoid potentially difficult river crossings, the one at Shenavall is notorious in wet weather for example.
 We joined the main track near Lochain Dubh close to An Teallach, although we couldn’t see it.
 It was then just a few miles along a well made track to the Corriehallie car park at 6.45pm where Mick was waiting to pick us up and whisk us along to the luxury of the Dundonnell Hotel.
 I phoned the man who runs the ferry from Altnaharrie across to Ullapool to check it was all right for the following day (when I was planning the trip in late 2003 this was what I was told to do to be certain of a ride across to Ullapool).
 Unfortunately, the ferry wasn’t running as it had failed the new EU test for ferries (described as an MOT for boats by the man I spoke to).
 We had feared this as the landlord in Kinlochewe mentioned that it may not be running this year.
 An alternative plan was needed so we decided this was best served by drinking a few pints of An Teallach beer to loosen the brain cells!

 Walk: 20 miles, 1015 metres of ascent, 9h 34m; Creag Rainich (807m)